 The journey to independence for these five nations was interconnected.
 As Napoleon's conquests destabilized Spain, murmurs of independence grew louder in Central America.
 Inspired by the broader Latin American movements, local leaders in Guatemala, which was then the regional capital of Central America under Spanish rule, proclaimed their independence from Spain on September 15, 1821.
 The declaration was quickly endorsed by the neighboring provinces, leading to the joint celebration we witness today.

-These celebrations aren’t just about freedom from colonial rulers, but they also reflect a deeper struggle for identity, rights, and self-determination.
-Each nation, in its own unique way, battled internal and external challenges to shape its destiny, making September a month of profound reflection and jubilation in Latin America.
+These independence celebrations aren’t just about freedom from colonial rulers, they also reflect a deeper struggle for identity, rights, and self-determination.
+Each nation, in its own unique way, battled internal and external challenges to shape its destiny, making September a month of profound reflection and celebration in Latin America.
 Viva la Independencia!